sreenivas1026/portfolio-srinivas/README.md

 1. Simply open `index.html` in your web browser to view the portfolio
 2. Edit the HTML file directly to update content
-3. Replace the placeholder resume in `public/resume.pdf` with your actual resume
+3. Replace `resume.pdf` with your updated resume when needed
 4. Follow the instructions in `visitor-notification-setup.md` to set up the visitor notification system

 ## 🔍 Customization

 1. **Content**: Edit the HTML to change any content
 2. **Styling**: Modify the styles in the `<style>` section of the HTML
-3. **Resume**: Replace the placeholder resume with your actual PDF
+3. **Resume**: Replace the resume.pdf file with your updated version when needed
-4. **Photos**: Replace placeholder images in assets/img folder
+4. **Photos**: Replace image.png and other images with your own photos

 ## 📤 Deployment